Washington State University is committed to creating and maintaining safe and healthful environments for students, faculty, staff, and visitors.

 Procedures, Records, and Forms does not provide paper copies of the manual.
 Offices wishing to maintain a paper copy may update their current manual with revisions printed from the text and graphics version.

-In order to maintain current information in the SPPM, Procedures and Forms manages a review process.
+In order to maintain current information in the SPPM, Procedures, Records, and Forms also manages a review process.

 First Review Request

-When a section has not been revised in over three years, Procedures and Forms sends an Existing Section Review Request and a copy of the section to the responsible administrators.
+When a section appears to contain outdated material, Procedures, Records, and Forms sends an Existing Section Review Request and a copy of the section to the responsible administrators.

 The administrator determines whether or not the section requires updating.
 If the section requires updating, the administrator indicates the items to be changed on the review request form or attached copy.
 The administrator returns the signed review request and section to Procedures, Records, and Forms by the "Respond By" date.